IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

-There are three primary methods for submitting applications or nominations for IADR/AADOCR awards: via email to the Awards, Fellowships and Grants Coordinator, via the IADR/AADOCR online abstract site and via an IADR/AADOCR online awards submission site.
+There are three primary methods for submitting applications or nominations for IADR/AADOCR awards: via email to the Assistant Manager, Awards, Fellowships and Grants, via the IADR/AADOCR online abstract site and via an IADR/AADOCR online awards submission site.

 Deadline dates are clearly noted on the IADR/AADOCR award webpages.
-Extensions may be necessary due to a lack of appropriate number of applications or nominations.
+Extensions may be necessary due to a lack of appropriate number of applications or nominations, or to give applicants more time if needed.

-All awards are assigned to an appropriate cycle that allows the necessary time for the selection process, recipient notification and award presentation.
+All awards are assigned to an appropriate cycle that allows the necessary time for the selection process, recipient notification and award announcement.

 All award applications/nominations must be submitted using the three primary methods described above.
 All applicants for AADOCR awards are required to agree to the AADOCR Policy for Honors and Awards upon submission of an award application or nomination.